demonkillerr/oschat/README.md

 NOTE - If you are cloning this on Windows, please see that you have NodeJS installed.
 On Windows, get VS Code, that simplifies alot of things.

 <p>
 NOTE - 2: Yes, DB is absent, so your chat is only present till you have the window open.
-If anyone is intrested in integrating any DB (I prefer MariaDB.
-We are learning SQL this sem), please feel free to contact me, I'll add it.
+If anyone is intrested in integrating any DB (I prefer MariaDB but we are learning SQL this sem), please feel free to contact me, I'll add it.

 NOTE - 3: This is my personnal repo meant for learning.
 I created this for learnign git, and other important stuff.
 You will not find anything intresting here, apart from some college level projects.
 For seeing my active projects, visit links below: